Earn a Quality, Affordable MBA at Concordia.

 MBA Info Sessions

-Interested in the Concordia MBA program?
+Interested in the Concordia MBA degree program?
 RSVP for an info session!

-Candidates for the MBA should submit a complete application package by the final deadline.
+Candidates for the Master of Business Administration degree should submit a complete application package by the final deadline.
 Candidates who complete the application package will receive an admissions decision within two weeks of the deadline date.

-- Fall 2021 Application Deadline: Please contact Abi Tesfaye.
+- Summer 2022 Application Deadline: Please contact Jacob Dunning.

 Please contact firstname.lastname@example.org